cybercongress/cybercongress/library/README.md

-# Scientific foundations of cybernomics
+# The scientific foundation of cybernomics

-The library is work in progress and hopefully lay the foundation of cyber•Congress R&D activities.
+The library is a work in progress and hopefully will lay the foundation of R&D activities for cyber~Congress.

 ## Independent robotics section

-#### Robonomics: platform for integration of cyber physical systems into human economy
+#### Robonomics: a platform for integration of cyber-physical systems into human economy
 *For engineers, smart cities and Industry 4.0 creators*
 *by Sergey Lonshakov, Aleksandr Krupenkin, Aleksandr Kapitonov PhD, Evgeny Radchenko, Alisher Khassanov, Aleksandr Starostin*